 She started her professional career at CJSC Centre of economic examination and auditing services Mosaudit, where she was responsible for business and asset valuation, including development of feasibility studies and justifications of investments in construction and initial conditions for implementing investment projects.

 She came to Moscow City Investment Agency in 2012.
 Started as chief expert.
 Than promoted to Project Office Head ‘Industrial Production Projects’.
 In 2018 appointed Deputy CEO Investment Priority Projects.
+In 2020 assigned to a position of First Deputy CEO.

 The Agency focuses in its activity on the best international practices and the high service quality for investors and businessmen.